Musicals101.com

 b.
 Sept.
 8, 1921 (Swansea, UK) - d.
 April 11, 2001 (Surrey, UK)

 This rotund Welsh tenor first showed his flair for comedy on British radio and television.
 He conceived and starred in the musical Pickwick (1963), a Dickens-inspired hit in which Secombe introduced the popular "If I Ruled the World."
 He repeated this role in the American production two years later, returning to London to star as a generously proportioned D'Artagnan in The Four Musketeers (1967).
 He won international acclaim as Mr. Bumble in the screen version of Oliver!
 (1968).
 After a featured role in the embarrassing film Song of Norway (1970), Secombe limited his musical appearances to holiday pantomimes for the next two decades.
-He starred in a somewhat revised Chichester Festival production of Pickwick in 1993.
+He starred in a revised Chichester Festival revival of Pickwick in 1993.

 Smith, Edgar